 Casey Melsek, MSW, M.Sc. is the Senior Director with Collaborative Safety, LLC.
 Ms. Melsek received her Master’s Degree in Social Work from Arizona State University in 2006.
 She completed her graduate work at Lund Unveristy in the Masters Degree program in Human Factors and Systems Safety.
 Ms. Melsek has extensive experience having worked for over a decade in the child welfare field in a number of positions including; frontline worker, supervisor, manager to her most recent role as the Arizona Department of Child Safety Ombudsman.
 Ms. Melsek dedicated much of her time in the last few years with Arizona DCS as a key developer of their Systemic Critical Incident Reviews, which used human factors and systems analysis to review critical incidents within the agency.
 Additionally, she was critical in development and implementation of a safety culture within Arizona DCS‘s nationally recognized department.
 It was in this role that that she was able study how the work is completed in the complex world of child welfare and used her own experiences as a frontline worker to advocate for agency improvements.

-Kelly Knutson, MSW is a Senior Consultant with Collaborative Safety, LLC.
+Kelly Knutson, MSW is a Senior Director with Collaborative Safety, LLC.
 In 2008, Ms. Knutson received her Master’s Degree in Social Work from the University of Minnesota, Duluth with a specialized focus on working with American Indian communities.
 She currently is completing graduate work at Lund University in the Masters Degree program in Human Factors and Systems Safety.
 As the Continuous Quality Improvement (CQI) Supervisor at Minnesota’s Department of Child Safety and Permanency Division, Ms. Knutson was instrumental in supporting the application of human factors and systems safety analysis with the Department’s continuous quality improvement efforts throughout the department, including leading the development and implementation of their Systemic Critical Incident Review process.
 In addition to her extensive experience within the child welfare field, including specialized training and efforts to support trauma informed child welfare systems, Ms. Knutson has a range of experiences working within human services that include juvenile justice, chemical dependency, and child and adult mental health.

 Natia Ellis received her Master’s of Science Degree in Criminal Justice from the University of Tennessee at Chattanooga in 2001.
 Ms. Ellis began her career in Juvenile Justice serving at risk youth through community supervision and later adult felony offenders for the Georgia Department of Corrections.
 Her career path changed in 2007 when she joined the Tennessee Department of Children Services (DCS) as a Child Protective Services Case Manager.
 Ms. Ellis spent 6 years in this role investigating child abuse and building relationships with community partners in an effort to ensure continuous safe homes and environments for children.
 In 2013, Ms. Ellis transitioned to the role of Safety Analyst for DCS and has served in that role for 5 years.
 During this time, Ms. Ellis was instrumental in the implementation, development and success of Tennessee’s nationally recognized Child Death Review.